USC-NSL/ZENITH/Eval/Zenith/NoFailover/CompleteTransientFailure/README.md

 This spec contains the `ZENITH` implementation robust to complete and transient switch failures.
 The spec implements:
 - Full OFC, including Worker Pool, Event Handler and Monitoring Server
-- Full RC, including Worker Sequencer, Boss Sequencer, TE and IR Monitor
+- Full RC, including Worker Sequencer, Boss Sequencer and TE

 This builds on top of `CompletePermanentFailure` specification, and shares all of its inputs with it.